 \textbf{Passing Scenario.} The passing scenario begins with $\agent{2}$ behind $\agent{1}$ and runs for $\SI{\TsimPassing{}}{\second}$.
 In the ground truth trajectories (\cref{fig:passing-diagram}), $\agent{2}$ initially follows $\agent{1}$ for $\SI{2.5}{\second}$, then passes in the other lane, and ends ahead of $\agent{1}$ in the initial lane. $\agent{1}$ drives along the lane at a constant velocity, applying no controls.

 We simulate the leadership filter on the passing maneuver.
 We expect $\agent{1}$ to start with a high leadership probability and for that probability to decrease once the passing maneuver begins, and vice versa for $\agent{2}$.
 In \cref{fig:passing-diagram}, the state estimate tracks the ground truth, indicating that the leadership filter captures the game dynamics.
 Since the \ac{SLF} produces the expected trends in the state estimates and agents' probabilities, our results show that Stackelberg leadership can match right-of-way expectations for scenarios without a ground truth leader.
 Moreover, the \ac{SLF} responds appropriately to changing leadership dynamics over time.

-Finally, the result shows that \ac{SILQGames} can handle nonconvex cost terms.
+Lastly, we analyze the computation time of the \ac{SLF} ($0.027 \pm \SI{0.03}{\second}$ per particle, per step).
+We note that calls to \ac{SILQGames} converge in $4.2 \pm 13.6$ iterations.
+During the straight portions of the passing maneuver, the nominal trajectories produce better \ac{LQ} approximations and thus \ac{SILQGames} converges faster.
+During the turns, poor nominal strategies lead to slower convergence and result in variability in the computation time of the \ac{SLF}.
+Overall, our results show that \ac{SILQGames} can handle nonconvex cost terms.

 {\lb{}} \textbf{Merging Scenario.} The merging scenario involves three sections of road (see \cref{fig:merging-scenario-2-results}): two $\SI{\lengthTwoLanes{}}{\meter}$-long lanes separated by a barrier at $x=\SI{0}{\meter}$, a merging segment that decreases from width $2 \ell_w$ to $\ell_w$ over $\SI{\lengthMerge{}}{\meter}$ of length, and a one lane road centered along $x=\SI{0}{m}$.
 Both agents start in their own lanes, though $\agent{1}$ starts behind $\agent{2}$.
 In the ground truth, $\agent{2}$ merges before $\agent{1}$, which slows down to yield before merging. $\agent{2}$ delays its merge once it enters the merging segment.
 We construct the game played within the measurement model to incentivize each agent to merge quickly after entering the merging segment, so the cost we define for $\agent{2}$ does not exactly reflect its actual behavior.